contrapunctus-1/chronometrist/API.md

 **WARNING - NOT STABLE YET**

+(?) - function has dubious utility/is candidate for cleanup
+DEPRECATED - function is deprecated and should be removed in the future

-# Currently-used time formats legend
+# Legend of currently-used time formats
 1. timeclock-timestamp - "year/month/day hours:minutes:seconds"
 2. timeclock-date - "year/month/day"
 3. decode-time - (seconds minutes hours day month year dow dst utcoff)